DAILY BEST KNOWLEDGE

 (7) Manage Stress

-Stress disrupts gut motility, increases inflammation, and alters gut microbiome via the gut-brain axis.
+Stress disrupts gut motility, increases inflammation, and alters the gut microbiome via the gut-brain axis.
 Practice mindfulness, meditation, yoga, deep breathing, and physical activity to manage stress.

 (8) Ensure Quality Sleep